acli/new_clock/doc/CHIMES.md

 Doing chiming with web applets therefore was no longer an attractive option.
 Also, because two different
-applets were producing two kinds of unrelated chimes, “illegible” sonic output often resulted.
+applets were producing two kinds of unrelated chimes, the result was often “illegible” sonic output.
 A replacement was in order.

 I chose Perl for the rewrite out of laziness.